aazaff/teachPaleobiology/LabExercise10.md

 #### Question 6
 Did you feel that this proposal made an adequate use of citation and background research?
 If not, what additional information did you want to see?

-#### Question 7
-Of the two proposals that you reviewed, would you fund this one or the other one?
-Explain why.
-(You must pick one)

 ## Part II

 Summarize your response to your peers' reviews of your proposal.
 You will need to do this once for each review you recieve.
 State who was your reviewer.